chenhuimao/HMLLDB/README.md

 ### cbt
 `cbt` command: Completely displays the current thread\'s call stack based on the fp/lr register.
 Xcode's "Debug Navigator" & `bt` command: Displays the current thread\'s call stack based on the libunwind.dylib.
+In some cases, the traceback based on libunwind.dylib may lose the call frame, and the actual execution process of the arm64 architecture application is based on the fp/lr register.
+Therefore, the `cbt` command was developed.
 Notice: The `cbt` command only supports arm64 architecture devices.